reyrp7/Walmart-Sales/README.md

 # Walmart-Sales-Dashboard

-### DISCLAIMER
-This is an educational portfolio project created using a publicly available Walmart sales dataset from Kaggle.
+Disclaimer: This is an educational portfolio project created using a publicly available Walmart sales dataset from Kaggle.
 It is not affiliated with or endorsed by Walmart.

 ## About This Project